HMS Dreadnought (1906): Development

-The committee decided on the layout of the main armament, rejecting any superfiring arrangements because of concerns about the effects of muzzle blast on the open sighting hoods on the turret roof below, and chose turbine propulsion over reciprocating engines to save 1100 LT in total displacement on 18 January 1905.
+The committee decided on the layout of the main armament, rejecting any superfiring arrangements because of concerns about the effects of muzzle blast on the open sighting hoods on the turret roof below, and on 18 January 1905 chose turbine propulsion over reciprocating engines to save 1100 LT in total displacement.
 Before disbanding on 22 February, it decided on a number of other issues, including the number of shafts (up to six were considered), the size of the anti-torpedo boat armament, and most importantly, to add longitudinal bulkheads to protect the magazines and shell rooms from underwater explosions.
 This was deemed necessary after the Russian battleship Tsesarevich was thought to have survived a Japanese torpedo hit during the Russo–Japanese War by virtue of her heavy internal bulkhead.
 To avoid increasing the displacement of the ship, the thickness of her waterline belt was reduced by 1 in.

-The Committee completed its deliberations on 22 February 1905 and reported their findings in March of that year.
+The Committee reported their findings in March 1905.
 It was decided due to the experimental nature of the design to delay placing orders for any other ships until Dreadnought and her trials had been completed.
 Once the design had been finalised the hull form was designed and tested at the Admiralty's experimental ship tank at Gosport.
 Seven iterations were required before the final hull form was selected.
-Once the design was finalized, a team of three assistant engineers and 13 draughtsmen produced detailed drawings.
+Once the design was finalized, a team of three assistant constructors and 13 draughtsmen produced detailed drawings.
 To assist in speeding up the ship's construction, the internal hull structure was simplified as much as possible and an attempt was made to standardize on a limited number of standard plates, which varied only in their thickness.